joeyespo/checkers/README.md

 Implementation Details
 ----------------------

-The solution is partitioned into three projects.
-As such, These modular assemblies can easily be dropped into other projects.
+The project's solution is partitioned into three Visual Studio (2008) solution file projects.

   1. Checkers.Framework -- A fully functional and modular Checkers game API
   2. Checkers.UI -- A customizable user control based on Checkers.Framework
   3. Checkers -- The application EXE with all the extra bells and whistles

+These modular assemblies can easily be dropped into other projects.